$ 180.00 USD

 Both Tufftalk models are "over-the-top" head sets but also come as a "hard-hat" model for road crews, fire fighters or factory crane operators.
 Either design is extremely comfortable and secure thanks to adjustable, heavily padded earpieces.

 Tufftalk adds an extra dimension to our line-up for dozens of new applications and users and pricing is very competitive for these state-of-the art personal communication devices.
-Please call us at 864-275-7837 with any questions or for more information.
+Please call us with any questions or for more information.